Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Introduction

-The non-observation of any signal in the direct detection DM experiments puts stringent bounds on the DM nucleon scattering cross section~\cite{Aprile:2018dbl,Akerib:2013tjd,Cui:2017nnn} which severely restrict the models with Weakly Interacting Massive Particles (WIMPs) whose masses are $\gtrsim 1\rm{GeV}$.
-There are some scenarios where non-WIMP candidates such as Feebly Interacting Massive Particles (FIMPs)~\cite{Hall:2009bx}, Strongly Interacting Massive Particles (SIMPs)~\cite{Hochberg:2014dra}, light gauge bosons~\cite{Poddar:2019wvu, Poddar:2020exe,Choi:2020kch}, the axions or Axion Like Particles (ALPs)~\cite{Hu:2000ke,Duffy:2009ig,Hui:2016ltb, Poddar:2019zoe,Poddar:2020qft,KumarPoddar:2021ked}, light sterile neutrinos~\cite{Boyarsky:2018tvu}, Primordial Black Holes (PBHs)~\cite{Carr:2016drx,Lacki:2010zf} etc., can be potential DM candidates and at the same time evading the direct detection bounds.
+The evidence of tiny neutrino mass from the neutrino oscillation experiments \cite{ParticleDataGroup:2020ssz} has heralded the pathway to new physics beyond the Standard Model (SM).
+Apart from the non-zero neutrino mass, the SM also cannot provide a candidate for the Dark Matter (DM).
+The non-observation of any signal in the direct detection of DM experiments puts stringent bounds on the DM-nucleon scattering cross section \cite{Aprile:2018dbl,Akerib:2013tjd,Cui:2017nnn}, which severely restrict the models with Weakly Interacting Massive Particles (WIMPs) whose masses are greater than $1$ GeV.
+There are some scenarios where non-WIMP candidates such as Feebly Interacting Massive Particles (FIMPs) \cite{Hall:2009bx,Blennow:2013jba}, Strongly Interacting Massive Particles (SIMPs) \cite{Hochberg:2014dra}, ultralight gauge bosons \cite{Poddar:2019wvu, Poddar:2020exe,Choi:2020kch}, the axions or Axion Like Particles (ALPs) \cite{Hu:2000ke,Duffy:2009ig,Hui:2016ltb,Poddar:2019zoe,Poddar:2020qft,KumarPoddar:2021ked}, light sterile neutrinos \cite{Boyarsky:2018tvu,Seto:2020udg}, Primordial Black Holes (PBHs) \cite{Carr:2016drx,Lacki:2010zf}, etc. can be potential DM candidates and at the same time can evade the direct detection bounds.

+In this work we extend the SM by a general $U(1)^\prime$ gauge group to explain both the neutrino mass and the DM.
+We consider the inverse seesaw scenario under $U(1)^\prime$, where the tiny neutrino mass is attributed to a small lepton number violating mass term \cite{Mohapatra:1986bd}.
+Thus in this model, we have three generations of the SM singlet heavy neutrinos to cancel the gauge and mixed gauge gravity anomalies.
+In addition to that we have introduced three generations of fermions which are singlets under the SM $\otimes$ U$(1)^\prime$ gauge group.
+It helps to generate the neutrino mass via the inverse seesaw mechanism.
+In this scenario, the active light neutrinos are Majorana particles whereas the three pairs of heavy neutrinos are pseudo-Dirac in nature.
+The model also contains a Beyond Standard Model (BSM) neutral gauge boson whose mass is generated once the $U(1)^\prime$ symmetry is broken spontaneously.